adsbypasser/adsbypasser/README.md

 npm run build
 ```

-Combined userscript will be `dest/adsbypasser.user.js`,
+Combined userscript will be `build/adsbypasser.full.es7.user.js`.
-which you could install on the web browser.

 For more information, please see [Wiki].